Green Travel Destinations – Ten Questions to Ask

-A major determinant of energy consumption in some sectors, primarily those centered on buildings such as accommodation, visitor centers and administration offices keep water quality perspective front-and-center.
+Next, a major determinant of energy consumption in some sectors is worth noting.
+Most sectors, such as accommodation, visitor centers and administration offices keep water quality perspective front-and-center.
 Take into consideration the climatic condition in which the enterprise is located.
-In general, to maintain the same level of indoor comfort, enterprises operating in hot or cold climates will consume more energy than those in temperate climates.
+In general, to maintain the same level of indoor comfort, enterprises operating in extreme climates will consume more energy than those in mild climates.

 Green technology — show you care about the Earth

-By utilizing "green" corporate travel, companies show the world that they care about the Earth.
+Therefore, by utilizing green travel, companies show the world that they care about the Earth.
 And by utilizing green technology in every aspect of the business culture, companies show clients and stockholders that the company never stops caring.
 Once clients become customers, they will have a higher level of loyalty if the corporate culture that your company portrays shows a level of “green”.
 That’s because green in every aspect of your operations demonstrate environmental responsibility.

 What good is green technology if you don’t utilize green technology at every level?

-By joining the other 25 million companies that utilize green technology in their business model, your company shows the world that the corporate culture cares about the Earth.
-Now, going “green” may not be your first consideration when choosing a corporate function destination – but by going "green" your company shows its level of responsibility in every aspect of its corporate culture, including travel.
+In essence, by joining the other 25 million companies that utilize green technology in their business model, your company shows the world that the corporate culture cares about the Earth.
+Now, going “green” may not be your first consideration when choosing a corporate function destination.
+But by going “green” your company shows its level of responsibility in every aspect of its corporate culture, including travel.

 Be consistent and include green in your web site strategies.